scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 After the Order Service receives the update that the payment succeeded, the Order Service tries to commit the transaction.

-`ScalarDbTwoPcRepository.executeTwoPcTransaction()` API, called on the Order Service, automatically performs preparations, validations and commits of both the local Order Service and the remote Customer Service.
+The `ScalarDbTwoPcRepository.executeTwoPcTransaction()` API, which called on the Order Service, automatically performs preparations, validations, and commits of both the local Order Service and the remote Customer Service.
 These steps are executed sequentially after the above CRUD operations successfully finish.
-The implementations to invoke `prepare`, `validate` and `commit` gRPC endpoints of the Customer Service need to be passed as parameters to the API.
+The implementations to invoke `prepare`, `validate`, and `commit` gRPC endpoints of the Customer Service need to be passed as parameters to the API.
 For reference, see [`OrderService.java`](order-service/src/main/java/sample/order/OrderService.java).

 ```java
 TwoPcResult<PlaceOrderResponse> result = orderRepository.executeTwoPcTransaction(txId ->{